kinde-starter-kits/kinde-react-native-starter-kit-0-7x/README.md

 Integrate with React Native SDK to guide how to use it

+## Prerequisites

+- NodeJS version 16.x or higher
+- Ruby version 2.7.5 or higher

 ## Register an account on Kinde

 To get started set up an account on [Kinde](https://app.kinde.com/register).